Arman Abrahimzadeh

 Arman Abrahimzadeh is an Iranian-Afghan Australian anti-domestic violence campaigner based in Adelaide, South Australia, co-founder of Zahra Foundation Australia.

 Biography

 Abrahimzadeh and his family migrated to Australia from Iran in 1997.
 His father was a lawyer and his mother was a housewife.

 Along with his sisters, Atena and Anita, and their mother Zahra, he lived in an abusive home and in constant fear that their father, Ziaolleh, would harm or kill them.

 In 2009, they were forced to flee their family home, becoming homeless before being referred to domestic violence shelters.
 After 12 months of threats and stalking, on 21 March 2010, Abrahimzadeh's father Zialloh finally carried out his threat and killed his mother Zahra, during Persian New Year celebrations at the Adelaide Convention Centre, in front of hundreds of witnesses.

+On 11 November 2018, he was elected into the Adelaide City Council as an Area Councillor.
+He was chosen as the deputy Lord Mayor during the November council meeting to replace Mary Couros starting 1 December 2021.
+Philipp Martin succeeded Arman on 29 November 2022 in the role of Deputy Lord Mayor.

 Advocacy

 Abrahimzadeh, along with his sisters, Atena and Anita, founded Zahra Foundation Australia in 2015 to support victims of domestic violence, including Indigenous family violence, and to create opportunities for economic empowerment.

 Abrahimzadeh has been a key influential figure in shaping public policies and changes in legislation in relation to domestic violence in South Australia.
 He regularly speaks at forums discussing family violence and gender equality, and he is involved with a number of not-for-profit groups in this sector.

 He has appeared on the current affairs series 7.30 on the ABC Television.

 He is an ambassador for the White Ribbon Campaign in Australia and Our Watch.